junlabucsd/napari-mm3/docs/Cell-class-docs.md

 * `Cell.labels` : The segmented region labels over time.
 * `Cell.bboxes` : The bounding boxes of each region in the segmented channel image over time.
 * `Cell.areas` : The areas of the segmented regions over time in pixels^2.
-* `Cell.x_positions` : The x positions in pixels of the centroid of the regions over time.
+* `Cell.orientations`: The angle between the cell's major axis and the positive x axis (within [pi/2, -pi/2]) over time.
-* `Cell.y_positions` : The y positions in pixels of the centroid of the regions over time.
+* `Cell.centroids`: The y and x positions (in that order) in pixels of the centroid of the cell over time.
 * `Cell.lengths` : The long axis length in pixels of the regions over time.
 * `Cell.widths` : The long axis width in pixels of the regions over time.
 * `Cell.times_w_div` : Same as Cell.times but includes the division time.